Setting Aside Divorce Decree to Correct a Mistake

 Mrs. Gardner filed a petition for divorce from her husband, Mr. Gardner.
 She claimed that the marital house was community property.
 She asked the court to award it to her.
 Husband did not file a reply.
 The family law court then awarded wife the house.

-After the court entered the judgment, husband filed a motion to modify the decree charging that the couple bought the property in 1969, taking title in joint tenancy, not as community property.
+After the court entered the judgment, husband filed a motion to modify the decree charging that the couple bought the property in 1969, taking the title in joint tenancy, not as community property.

 The court denied husband’s motion and he appealed.